 Cashback Checklist

-• Seven lenders still offer cashbacks per InfoChoice research: ANZ, Reduce Home Loans, ME Bank, Credit Union SA, IMB, Newcastle Permanent, and Greater Bank.
+• 10 lenders offer cashbacks per InfoChoice research: ANZ, Reduce Home Loans, ME Bank, Credit Union SA, IMB, Newcastle Permanent, Greater Bank, BankVic, Regional Australia Bank, and Police Bank.

 • Find out the requirements such as loan purpose, minimum loan size and loan-to-value ratio.